Skip to main content

 }

-Now consider that the incoming JSON, (whether it be from a file, a socket or an HTTP response), will take on the following structure:
+Now consider that the incoming JSON — whether from a file, a socket, or an HTTP response — takes this shape:

 [